Meet Our GREAT Teams

 The Cyclical Maintenance team deal with all the routine maintenance and servicing.
 This is varied and wide ranging and includes everything from the servicing of passenger lifts, coordinating annual gas safety checks and carrying out electrical inspections, to undertaking Fire Risk Assessments, servicing lightening conductors and carrying out asbestos surveys.

 The Void and Repairs team is a team of 4 that consists of an Assistant Manager, Administration Assistant and two Maintenance Officers.
 This dynamic team is responsible for the delivery of the repairs carried out across Loreburn’s 2267 properties.
 The team also manages the works carried out in void properties returning them back to a relettable condition for our new customers to ensure they receive a great property in which they can call home.

-We are the first point of contact for most incoming queries, our team is made up of 7 Customer Experience Advisors; David and Callum M who are based in our Stranraer Office and Callum R, Kelly, Maureen, Kerris and Dean who are based in our Dumfries Office.
-The team is headed by Joanne Gordon, Customer Experience and Income Manager and line managed by Rebecca McColm, Customer Experience and Lettings Assistant Manager.
+We are the first point of contact for most incoming queries, our team is made up of 10 Customer Experience Advisors; David, Ryan and Callum who are based in our Stranraer Office and Kelly, Maureen, Kerris, Dean, Lewis, Morgan and Rachel who are based in our Dumfries Office.
+The team is headed by Rebecca McColm, Customer Experience and Lettings Assistant Manager.